-Clearly, there are elements of truth in both perspectives (Coriat and Dosi, 1998): an ambitious research programme ahead entails indeed connecting the two.
-However, the starting point for such a bridge building has important consequences for the sort of bridge that one creates, as it embodies a commitment to some assumptions on first-order versus second-order effects.
-Forced to such a choice, we certainly pick the second Weltanschaung as a provisional point of departure (which also happens to be the least explored one).
-We do need just to assume a weak incentive compatibility to begin with (see Dosi and Marengo, 1995) in the loosest sense that there exists some pressure ( economic or not ) generating some connection between performance and rewards. ( And not even that in all institutions : think of the army , where "being good" might imply a higher probability of ending up dead. ) However, even having that, one precisely focuses (as a first theoretical approximation) on the diverse problem-solving characteristics of different organizations, and only in the second instance one tackles the ways in which incentive structures interact with problem-solving knowledge.
+Clearly, there are elements of truth in both perspectives (Coriat and Dosi 1998).
+An ambitious research program ahead entails indeed connecting the two.
+The starting point for such a bridge building has important consequences for the sort of bridge that one creates.
+The starting point embodies a commitment to some assumptions on first-order versus second-order effects.
+Forced to such a choice, we certainly pick the second perspective as a provisional point of departure (which also happens to be the least explored one).
+We do need to assume a weak incentive compatibility to begin with (Dosi and Marengo 1995) in the loosest sense that there exists some pressure (economic or not) generating some connection between performance and rewards.
+However, having that, one precisely focuses (as a first theoretical approximation) on the diverse problem-solving characteristics of different organizations, and only in the second instance one tackles the ways in which incentive structures interact with problem-solving knowledge.